 - Orientation and Mobility Instruction to assist individuals in traveling independently;

 - Referral to community resources for housing, financial assistance, and other supportive services;

 - Eye Health Services and related Diabetic Self-Care instruction for insulin injections, etc.; and

 - Referrals to services that can help individuals adjust socially and emotionally to vision loss.

 Researchers have found that over 33% of people with Diabetes don't know that they have it.
 Through eye screening the screener may pick up clues for detection of this potentially life-threatening disease.
 By dilating the pupil, the screener can see inside the eye using an ophthalmoscope, which lights and magnifies the blood vessels in the eyes.
 Changes to these blood vessels can signify various stages of diabetic retinopathy.
 Left untreated, it can cause blindness.
 For those suffering from Diabetes without knowing it, the detection and treatment of this disease can mean relief on many levels.

 Other eye diseases, like Glaucoma, may cause vision damage and eventually blindness without the patient ever experiencing any symptoms.

-Project Prevention also provides follow-up services to individuals who need further eye evaluations or eye care services, and who have no health insurance, and do not qualify for other state programs.
+Project BEST also provides follow-up services to individuals who need further eye evaluations or eye care services, and who have no health insurance, and do not qualify for other state programs.
 With this service, we have been able to prevent permanent vision loss in many cases and improve the quality of life in others.

 For more information about preventing vision loss, call Sunil Parikh at 973-648-7400 or email at Sunil.Parikh@dhs.state.nj.us or fax at (973) 648-4799.